BeaAngelaRicafort/CMPSC-221/2D Drawing Application/README.md

-Implements a graphic user interface (GUI) for a 2D drawing application.
+Implements a Graphical User Interface (GUI) for a 2D drawing application.